Why Our Work Matters

 - Coordinate and focus scientific efforts strategically to maximize their impact;

-- Marshall resources – including scientific creativity, technical expertise, money and political will – to build a better future, together.
+- Marshal resources – including scientific creativity, technical expertise, money and political will – to build a better future, together.

 The FNIH was chartered by Congress in 1990 to facilitate groundbreaking research at the NIH, the world’s top biomedical research agency.
 Working with the 27 NIH Institutes and Centers, the FNIH catalyzes innovation and discovery by creating and implementing collaborations and programs to answer the toughest scientific questions.
 Speeding development of new diagnostics, therapies and even cures.